Sebastian-Barrett/sebsite/Redback Racing.md

 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/HV layer.jpg" class="rightfloat">
-    <p class="leftfloat">In the HV box power lines passed through the electrical enclose and a high voltage disconnect between the battery to the motor so that serval safety and monitoring devices could be fitted.
-There was also a discharge circuit to discharge stored capacitance from the motor when the car got switched off. </p>
+    <p class="leftfloat">In the HV box, power lines passed through the electrical enclosure between the battery and the motor so that serval safety and monitoring devices could be fitted.
+It also contained a discharge circuit to discharge stored capacitance from the motor when the car got switched off. </p>
 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/composite enclosure.png" class="leftfloat">